Fiction – paperback; Chatto & Windus; 178 pages; 2020.

 Comic and heartfelt

-Redhead at the Side of the Road is a very humane book, brimming with comic moments and heartfelt deeds.
+Redhead by the Side of the Road is a very humane book, brimming with comic moments and heartfelt deeds.
 It’s cosy without being cloying, moving without being sentimental, and life-affirming without being moralistic.

 I adored it, and for all of Micah’s annoying habits and lack of spontaneity, I loved spending time in his company.
 It only makes me want to work my way through Anne Tyler’s backlist — most of which I’ve already read pre-blog.